How To Craft Vendor Scorecards That Strengthen Your TPRM Program

 - Vendor Risk Incident Frequency: One of the most important indicators of scorecard effectiveness is whether it accurately predicts future risk.
 If vendors consistently experience security breaches, service outages, or compliance failures shortly after being approved, that’s a red flag.
 Tracking how often vendor-related incidents occur helps validate or challenge the scorecard’s scoring logic.

 - Remediation Response Time: Even the best scorecard cannot prevent every issue, which is why measuring how quickly vendors respond to remediation requests is essential.
 When an issue is flagged, response time shows how seriously a vendor takes its obligations.
 This KPI tracks the duration from the moment a problem is identified to the moment the vendor addresses it, whether that means fixing a vulnerability, submitting updated documents, or correcting a compliance lapse.
-Consistent drop in remediation times suggests that vendors are more responsive, possibly as a result of clear scoring feedback.
+A consistent drop in remediation times suggests vendors are more responsive, possibly due to clear scoring feedback.
 It also signals that the scorecard fosters accountability throughout the relationship.

 Incorporating KPI tracking into your governance model ensures your scorecard remains dynamic, relevant, and tightly aligned with the goals of your broader vendor management strategy.